 One Pot Tomato Basil Penne is a simple, flavor pasta that you put together in one pot and cooks in under 20 minutes.
 It makes a great meal anytime of the year but will be especially good in the summer when you have local tomatoes and basil.

 You could serve this as a vegetarian meal and it would also make a nice simple side dish.
 The combination of the fresh tomatoes and basil would complement almost anything you would be grilling this summer.
+If you like this combination you might also like Zucchini Tomato Sauce.

 One Pot Meals are always good for busy weeknight dinners.
 They are so easy to make and also make for a fast cleanup.
 Check out One Pot Asparagus Gnocchi, One Pot Chicken Penne, Lemon Asparagus Pasta, Tomato Broccoli One Pot Pasta and Chili Mac Cheese for some other one pot options.